 If tenants have not provided a forwarding address in writing to management, security deposits will be sent to the tenants' last known address.

-Applicants who do not qualify to rent from Premier could possibly be eligible by getting a co-signer who does qualify.
-A cosigner agrees to be jointly responsible for payment should the first signer fail to pay debts in a timely fashion.
+Applicants who do not qualify to rent from PRE/3 could possibly be eligible by getting a co-signer who does qualify.
+A co-signer agrees to be jointly responsible for payment should the first signer fail to pay debts in a timely fashion.

 The following instances could warrant the need for an applicant to secure a qualified co-signer: